librepath/sjxx/docs/0-1读书会/01英文版/01人生五大问题/text-5big.md

 The infinite wisdom and compassion they possess were developed and achieved gradually through their past lives.
 Where does our future lie?
 What is our destiny?
 The answer actually is in our mind and behavior at this very moment, in what we are thinking and doing now.
 The current state of life is the outcome of accumulation from past lives, and the future state of life is the result of accumulation in this current life.
-Hence, Buddhism emphasizes the efforts at the present mo- ment, which is the key point in connecting the past and future as well as the focus of our endeavors in changing our destiny.
+Hence, Buddhism emphasizes the efforts at the present moment, which is the key point in connecting the past and future as well as the focus of our endeavors in changing our destiny.
 If we don’t understand where we were from before birth, our life has no roots; if we don’t know where we will go after death, we will have no destination.
 A person who couldn’t find his roots and destination will surely lack a sense of security, which is a mentality commonly found in modern society.

 How to attain a sense of security then?
 Many people have tried to gain it through accumulating wealth or purchasing insurance.
-As a matter of fact, how fragile and vulnerable these guaran- tees are in a world filled with disasters and impermanence!
-Let our heart return to the present moment since the real secu- rity exists nowhere else but within our mind and behavior at this very instant.
+As a matter of fact, how fragile and vulnerable these guarantees are in a world filled with disasters and impermanence!
+Let our heart return to the present moment since the real security exists nowhere else but within our mind and behavior at this very instant.
 As long as we can seize the present, we can manage our future and life path.
 When we are able to grasp every present moment, what could make us worry or panic?